-Commenter Comment Responses MADFW-1 MADFW provided numerous comments on the list of species in Appendices D. As part of this filing, FL has corrected the list of sp
+Commenter Comment Responses MADFW-1 MADFW provided numerous comments on the list of species in Appendices D. As part of this filing, FL has corrected the list of species (see Study 3.4.1 Attachment A).

 Study No. 3.5.1 Baseline Inventory of Wetland, Riparian and Littoral Habitat in the Turners Falls Impoundment, and Assessment of Operational Impacts on Special-Status Species